SharePoint/sp-dev-training-spfx-react-fabric/Demos/03-dynamic-webpart/README.md

         ![Screenshot of running React web part](../../Images/ex02-testing-01.png)

     1. Select the **delete** button for one of the colors.
-Notice the color is removed from the list.
+Notice the color is removed from the set of colors displayed in the web part.

         That is because selecting the button raised an event on the **ColorList** component.
 The **ReactWebPartDemo** component handles this event by removing the color from the existing collection of colors in the current state and then sets this new collection on the state.